The labor and birth process is usually straightforward, but sometimes complications arise that may need immediate attention.

 If someone has previously had a cesarian delivery, there is a small chance that the scar could open during future labor.

-Apart from a previous cesarean delivery, other possible risk factors include:
+Apart from a previous cesarean delivery,

 - the induction of labor